Zwerd/oldzwerd.github.io/_posts/2017-11-24-TCP-connection.md

 The is three which is the most important flags in every session that you will see in every TCP session is the SYN, ACK and FIN.
 The SYN flag is used every time some endpoint want to start session with other endpoint, you can consider that like the following example:

-some one named Assaf go's down the sthreet and see his friend Asher, so he start a conversation:
+some one named Bob go's down the street and see his friend John, so he start a conversation:

-Assaf: Hello! how do you do?
+Bob: Hello! how do you do?

-Asher: I'm good! and you?
+John: I'm good! and you?

-Assaf: Great!
+Bob: Great!

 ![tcp-session](/assets/images/tcp-session-page-001.jpg "tcp-session"){:class="img-responsive"}{:height="1000px" width="2000px"}
 Figure 3 real life conversation

-In TCP it pretty much the same, one site ask the other that he want to start conversation with him and the other response with sort of ok like and the first one do the same.
+In TCP it pretty much the same, one side ask the other that he want to start conversation with him and the other response with sort of ok and the first one do the same.

 endpoint1: I wanna to SYN with you!